Katrinn05/PlotScript/README.md

 - Business analysts

 ### Type of Translator
-The program will be implemented as an **interpreter**, which analyzes and executes PlotScript code at runtime.
+The program is implemented as an **interpreter**, which analyzes and executes PlotScript code at runtime.

 ### Expected Output of the Program
-The PlotScript interpreter will:
+The PlotScript interpreter can:
 - Generate 2D charts from arrays or function expressions,
 - Import data from external files,
 - Allow embedding of user-defined mathematical functions in C++,